 Each 4-H Food Show participant must pay an entry fee of \$10.00 when registering via 4-H CONNECT.
-Participants have the option to pay be credit card, personal e-check or club/county check.
+Participants have the option to pay by credit card, or club/county check.
 4-H members that register but do not attend the Food Show are still obligated to pay the \$10.00 entry fee.
 No refunds will be given for any reason!